thegirlcoderr/stock-data-pipeline/README.md

 ## Project Structure

 stocks_and_data/
-├── .env # Stores environment variables (API key, DB password) - DO NOT COMMIT ├── .gitignore # Specifies intentionally untracked files that Git should ignore ├── fetch_stock_data.py # Script to fetch data from Alpha Vantage and insert into DB ├── fetch_and_analyze_stockdata.py # Script to read data from DB and perform analysis └── README.md # This file
+├── .env # Environment variables (API key, DB password) – DO NOT COMMIT ├── .gitignore # Lists untracked files (like .env) to ignore ├── fetch_stock_data.py # Fetches stock data from Alpha Vantage and inserts into DB ├── fetch_and_analyze_stockdata.py # Reads stock data from DB and performs basic analysis └── README.md # Project documentation

 ## Setup and Installation